 Hopefully, Elon’s purchase of Twitter will close and he delivers on his promise to uphold free speech.
 We need a radical dissident to champion individual rights despite the regime’s relentless infringements.
 We need someone with FU money to actually say FU, when it matters the most.

-The trucker’s freedom convoy in Canada has revealed how individuals are vulnerable to tyrannical (rights violating) actions by governments and corporations cooperating with authoritarian diktats across jurisdictional boundaries.
+The trucker’s freedom convoy in Canada has revealed how individuals are vulnerable to tyrannical (rights violating) actions.
+Governments and corporations cooperated with authoritarian diktats across jurisdictional boundaries.
 Maajid Nawaz warns of totalitarian power over the populace using a social credit system imposed via central bank digital currency (CBDC) regimes being developed to eliminate cash.
 “Programmable” tokens will give the state power to control who may participate in financial transactions, with whom, when, for what, and how much.
 Such a regime would enable government tyranny to reign supreme over everyone and across everything within its reach.
+We need decentralization.

 We look toward Web3 and beyond to enable decentralization of digital services.
 As we explore decentralized applications, we must consider the intent behind distributed architectures for decentralization.
 What do we want from Web3?

 Traditionally, we think about availability with regard to failure modes in the infrastructure, platform services, and application components.
 Ordinarily, we do not design for resiliency to the total loss of infrastructure and platform, because we don’t consider our suppliers to be potentially hostile actors.
-However, global integration and the unholy nexus of multinational corporations with foreign governments to impose extrajudicial punishments on individuals, who reside outside the jurisdiction of governments hostile to their cause, put them within the reach of unjust laws and tyrannical diktats of authoritarians.
+However, multinational corporations are partnering with foreign governments to impose extrajudicial punishments on individuals.
+This allows governments to extend their reach to those who reside outside their jurisdictions.
+Global integration and the unholy nexus of governments with corporations put individuals everywhere within the reach of unjust laws and authoritarian diktats.
 It is clear now that this is one of the greatest threats that must be mitigated.

-Web3 technologies, such as blockchain, grew out of recognition that fiat is the enemy of the people, and we must decentralize by becoming trustless and disintermediated.
+Web3 technologies, such as blockchain, grew out of recognition that fiat is the enemy of the people.
+We must decentralize by becoming trustless and disintermediated.
 Eliminate single points of failure everywhere.
-Run portably on compute, storage, and networking that are distributed across competitive providers in adversarial jurisdictions across the globe without cooperation.
+Run portably on compute, storage, and networking that are distributed across competitive providers.
+Choose a diversity of providers in adversarial jurisdictions across the globe.
+Choose providers that would be uncooperative with government authorities.
 When totalitarianism comes, Bitcoin is the countermove.
 Decouple from centralized financial systems, including central banking and fiat currencies.
 Become unstoppable and ungovernable, resistant to totalitarianism.

-Custody of data means that the owner must maintain administrative control over its storage and access, as well as having the option of keeping a copy of it on physical hardware that the owner controls.
-Self-hosting means that the owner must maintain administrative control over the resources and access for serving the application functions to its owner, and for that hosting to be unencumbered and technically practical to migrate to alternative resources (computing, financial, and human).
+Custody of data means that the owner must maintain administrative control over its storage and access.
+The owner must have the option of keeping a copy of it on physical hardware that the owner controls.
+Self-hosting means that the owner must maintain administrative control over the resources and access for serving the application functions to its owner.
+That hosting must be unencumbered and technically practical to migrate to alternative resources (computing, financial, and human).

 If Venezuela can be blocked from “some Ethereum services”, that is a huge red flag.
 Service providers should be free to block undesirable users.
 But if the protocol and platform enables authorities to block users from hosting and accessing their own services, then the technology is worthless for decentralization.
 Decentralization must enable users to take their business elsewhere.